MapColonies/developer-portal/docs/getting-started/raster/raster_step-by-step.md

 ## Developer Guide step-by-step <!-- {docsify-ignore} -->
 The following guide will help you understand, ***Step-by-step*** the best practices of how to work with the Map Colonies Catalog and how to consume mapping products in ***dynamic way*** (materials might be changed or added)

+**Note:** In order to get the layer details (Product_ID, region, etc.) you have the following options:
+1. Open map-colonies catalog application and locate the required layer
+2. Query all records via CSW GetRecords operation and search it in the result response - [Query Examples Documentation](catalog-information/query-examples.md)

 > :satisfied: **You can see fully functional example &nbsp; [Raster Example](.//assets/examples/raster/index.html)**

 ## Flow diagram

+The following flow will show you one of our main use-case's

 ```mermaid
 flowchart LR
     subgraph CSW